jbestenlehner/mat1820_example/docs/session6.md

 !ls               # lists files in your Colab session !cat somefile.txt # shows the content of your file
 ```
+Note: `ls`, `cat` or any other Linux command can be also used in the Terminal, when you open on the Terminal.

 ## Reading and writing text files